aws-controllers-k8s/elasticsearchservice-controller/README.md

+# ⚠️  DEPRECATED

+Further development has moved to [aws-controllers-k8s/opensearchservice-controller](https://github.com/aws-controllers-k8s/opensearchservice-controller).
+This controller is no longer being actively developed.

 # ACK service controller for Amazon Elasticsearch Service (AES)

 This repository contains source code for the AWS Controllers for Kubernetes